Skeleton Shrimp Facts

 Skeleton Shrimp Physical Description

-Since the term of Skeleton Shrimp refers to a vast number of different species, physical differences quite obviously exist.
-Despite that fact, however, many similarities between them naturally also exist, given the genetic relationship they each share.
+Since this somewhat unusual designation refers to such a vast number of different species, numerous physical differences quite obviously exist.
+Despite that fact, however, many similarities between the various species naturally also exist, given the genetic relationship they each share.

-One of these shared traits is the tendency of most of them to display a strong degree of the physiological trait of sexual dimorphism.
-In the case of the majority of members of this Family, that characteristic manifests itself in terms of sheer physical size.
+One of these shared traits remains the evolutionary tendency of most of them to display a strong degree of the physiological trait known to science as sexual dimorphism.
+In the case of the vast majority of members of this Family, that characteristic manifests itself in terms of physical size.

-The males of most species of these creatures attain a significantly greater size than their female counterparts.
-Aside from this tendency, the various forms also share one more defining trait.
+The males of most representative species of these amazing creatures attain a significantly greater size than that of their female counterparts.
+Aside from this tendency, the many forms also share one more defining trait.
 In fact, this characteristic serves as the source of the collective common name.

-Each form of the amazing Skeleton Shrimp evolved as highly elongated and thin in shape.
-These further possess convoluted, twisting shapes to their bodies.
+Each of the recognized forms of the fabulous Skeleton Shrimp evolved as highly elongated and quite thin in shape.
+These additionally possess convoluted, twisting shapes to their bodies.
 Their color patterns, meanwhile, also differ between each of the members of the remarkably evolved Family.

 - Kingdom: Animalia